Click on the image above to watch the recording of the event

 Friday 18 September 2020, 10:00 - 12:00 hrs

 Trains have the potential to make an increasingly important contribution to safe, energy-efficient and low carbon emission transport.
 In this way, international passenger rail transport can play a crucial part in the realisation of the goals set for the European Green Deal.
 How do we shape international coordination to ensure Europe has a well-functioning network of frequent and fast international connections?

-The following speakers (amongst others) are contributing by presenting their visions on international rail passenger transport and the corridor approach, and are taking part in an interactive panel discussion:
+The following speakers (amongst others) contributed by presenting their visions on international rail passenger transport and the corridor approach, and were taking part in an interactive panel discussion.

 You can watch the separate contributions here: